wp-plugins/ninjawpass/readme.txt

 == Description ==

+> Warning: we do not support this plugin any longer.
+If you want to protect your blog, check our [NinjaFirewall web application firewall plugin](https://wordpress.org/plugins/ninjafirewall/ "") instead.
+It offers many more options and some very advanced and powerful features not found in any other plugin.

 NinjaWPass is a WordPress plugin used to protect your blog administration console.
 It makes it basically impossible for a hacker who stole your password to log in to your console.